Code-Institute-Submissions/artontray-PROJECT3/README.md

 - Learning how to deal with exceptions and errors messages
 - Learning how to import external library and incoporate it to my coding
 - Learning Oriented Object programming
-- This function is my favorite one : Asking for an username, creating an Object User and Launching a Menu of option in one line of code!
+- This function is my favorite one : Asking for an username through an input, creating an Object called User and Launching a Menu of option in one line of code!

 ![Oneline](assets/images/readme-images/oneline.png)